-- Each reimbursement check contains account balance information. - 2.
-A quarterly balance statement will be sent to you if you have not received a reimbursement check within the last 45 days. - 3.
-A balance statement will be sent to you prior to the end of the plan year, and 90 days after the end of the plan year. - 4.
-You may access reimbursement information via a toll-free number, (800) 323-5391 or via the interactive voice response system, (877) 353-9487.
+- 1. Each reimbursement check contains account balance information. - 2.
+A quarterly balance statement will be sent to you if you have not received a reimbursement check within the previous 45 days. - 3.
+A balance statement will be sent to you prior to the end of the plan year and 90 days after the end of the plan year. - 4.
+You can access reimbursement information by calling toll-free, 800-323-5391 or 877-353-9487. - 5.
+For a sample log to maintain a record of your expenses, get a copy of IRS Publication 502.
+See page 21 of that document.
+You can get it at www.irs.gov/pub/irs-pdf/p502.pdf.

-Direct deposit sounds like a SMART idea.
+Direct deposit sounds like a good play

 Direct deposit is a simple, convenient and safe way to automatically deposit your reimbursements into your bank account.
-With each deposit, you'll receive a deposit notice which will contain the same information that comes with a check.
+With each deposit, you'll receive a deposit notice that will contain the same information that comes with a check.

-To enroll in direct deposit, just complete the direct deposit authorization form and return it to FLEXONE.
-Be sure to include one of your voided checks or a savings deposit slip.
+To enroll in direct deposit, just complete the direct-deposit authorization form and return it to FLEXONE.
+Be sure to include a voided check or a savings deposit slip.

-After they receive your authorization agreement, FLEXONE will verify all information with a prenotification to your financial institution.
-Direct deposit will begin 10 calendar days following the prenote.
+After it receives your authorization agreement, FLEXONE will verify all information with a prenotification to your financial institution.
+Direct deposit will begin 10 calendar days following the prenotification.